 This pair of spurs was said to have belonged to a member of the French family de Goth (Or, 3 fasces Gules), but this shield actually bears a border Gules (red) that does not match with this identification.
 Its so-said provenance from a tomb of the now demolished collegiate church of Villandraut, France, unfortunately cannot be proved.
 The decoration of these spurs is also close to 14th-century Italian examples.

 Marking: In the left arm of the left spur: heraldic shield bearing three fasces on a field within a red border

 Louisville.
 J. B. Speed Art Museum.
 "A Loan Exhibition of Equestrian Equipment from the Metropolitan Museum of Art," May 4–July 3, 1955, no. 78.

 Dean, Bashford, and The Metropolitan Museum of Art.
 Catalogue of a Loan Exhibition of Arms and Armor: The Metropolitan Museum of Art, February the Sixth to April the Sixteenth.
 New York: Gilliss Press, 1911.

 Dean, Bashford.
 "Early Gothic Spurs."
 The Metropolitan Museum of Art Bulletin (May 1926). pp. 129-130; ill. (one spur).

 Grancsay, Stephen V. A Loan Exhibition of Equestrian Equipment from the Metropolitan Museum of Art: Catalogue.
 Louisville, Ky.: Speed Art Museum, 1955. no. 78, ill.

-Boccia, Lionello G. L'Armeria del Museo Civico Medievale di Bologna.
-Busto Arsizio, Italy: Bramante Editrice, 1991.
+Boccia, Lionello G., and Museo Civico Medievale di Bologna.
+L'Armeria del Museo Civico Medievale di Bologna.
+Busto Arsizio, Italy: Bramante Editrice, 1991. no 189, p.
+012.